Heavy Metals in Chocolate: How to Eat This Superfood Safely (Updated October 2024)

 Final Thoughts on Dark Chocolate

 Cacao (and by extension, dark chocolate) is a rich source of antioxidants, minerals, and vitamins.
-While the heavy-metal contamination is a big news story right now, the problem is not in fact new.
+While the heavy-metal contamination has come up in the news over the last two years, the problem is not in fact new.
 For most people who consume dark chocolate as an occasional treat, the levels of cadmium and lead exposure are not cause for panic.
 Still, we think it’s reasonable to avoid the brands highlighted as “worst” in the original report and instead choose one of the recommendations above.

 Stay sane,